jlangr/ccode2/classes.md

 }
 ```

 Ahh, very nice.
-The service delegates responsibility to the Holding class, where its `dateDue` method presumably covers all the calculation details, which likely change based on material type.
-The Holding class (or perhaps another class it depends on) absorbs such changes; the HoldingService class is isolated from them.
+The service delegates responsibility to the Holding class, where its `dateDue` method presumably covers all the calculation details.
+The Holding class (or perhaps another class it depends on) absorbs such changes.
+The HoldingService class is isolated from them.

-The only change in the code related to `dateDue` that would seem to count as an additional reason to change, then, would be if the library did away with the notion of `dueDate` entirely.
-Still, removing a responsibility--or adding a new one--technically counts toward the number of reasons for a class to change.

-A class always has two facets: an interface that declares the behaviors it supports, and a set of implementation specifics that provide the logic for those behaviors.
-Some languages, like Java or C#, provide direct means to declare the interface separately as a purely abstract concept.
-Regardless, the idea exists ... xxx

-The abstract concept of an interface--a set of functions and the arguments required for each--still always has two reasons to change: It needs to support or stop supporting behaviors, or how clients interfaces with those behaviors (function arguments and return values) changes.

-The interface segregation principle (ISP) states that "a client should not be forced to implement interfaces it does not use."
-That's stating a principle in terms of the potential negative impact if ignored--a changing interface requires clients to expend effort to accommodate the change (minimally, by ensuring none of their interests have broken).
-But another way to look at the ISP is that it's a restatement of the SRP: An interface should have one reason to change.

-Taken to its extreme, the SRP pushes

-The simple answer is: delegate!
-If a behavior has any real complexity, consider moving it into another class.

-An ideally-defined SRP compliant class should be an entry point into a series of behaviors, each delegating to another class that implements the gory details.
+The support for `dateDue` itself is a responability that could disappear (some libraries have done it).
+If and when that occurs, we'll look to shield HoldingService from similar, subsequent changes.

 ## Where Reasons to Change Hide

-The interface of a class only tells you about the behaviors it directly publicizes.
-To understand fully the extent to which a class violates the SRP, you have to open up the source file and peruse the code.
-It doesn't take long before you're spotting additional reasons why the class might need to change.
+[intro sentence]
 The HoldingService method `checkIn` does a pretty good job of declaring the policy for returning materials:

 ```